vicanso/diving/README.md

 # diving

+This repo is archived, [diving-rs](https://github.com/vicanso/diving-rs) instead of it.
+[Diving-rs](https://github.com/vicanso/diving-rs) is fast and simple, develop with Rust.

 Using diving you can analyze docker image on the website.
 It use [dive](https://github.com/wagoodman/dive) to get the analyzed information.